 In other instances, an immature character needs to prove her ability, so others will take her seriously.
 In a coming-of-age or quest novel, the path to maturity presents obstacles for the character to prove herself.

 Characters with something to prove share one characteristic though, whether they admit it or not: insecurity.

 Ready to turn insecurity into a writing prompt?
 Here's how.

 First, create an insecurity for the main character.
 It can be physical (such as someone insecure about his appearance) or relational (such as being afraid to trust).
-Whatever insecurity you choose, it needs to be something the character will actively deny or try to prove isn’t a problem for him.
+Whatever insecurity you choose, it needs to be something the character will actively deny or try to prove isn’t a problem for them.

 Our insecurities make us human, and they will help our characters resonate with readers.

 What memorable insecurities have you seen in real life or fiction?
 Share in the comments.

 Looking for more writing prompts?
 Check out our 100 Top Short Story Ideas here.